Module information for incoming Erasmus and Exchange students interested in modules in French Studies.

 This module taught by the Department of Art History, Film and Visual Studies, will consider images, techniques and practices by leading innovative artists of the period such as Cassatt, Morisot, Manet, Degas, Seurat, Gauguin, Van Gogh and Cezanne.
 It will analyse key critical categories (including Impressionism, Neo-Impressionism and Symbolism) and key genres (including landscape painting, the painting of modern life, the nude) whilst linking art and the making of art to a broader visual and institutional culture.
 Finally, by analysing representation in relation to the key themes of gender, class and ethnicity the module will locate artistic practice within the socio-political terrain of the period.

-26041 Behind the Camera: Introduction to Women’s Cinema from the 1960s to the present (10 credits).
-Semester 1 only, lecture only .
+Behind the Camera: Introduction to Women’s Cinema from the 1960s to the present (10 credits).
+26041 Semester 2 only, lecture only.

-These modules taught by the Department of Art History, Film, and Visual Studies, offer an introduction to ‘women’s cinema’ (films directed by women) from the 1960s to the present.
-Focusing on French, Belgian and British films directed by Agnes Varda, Chantal Akerman, Sally Potter, Claire Denis, Lynne Ramsay and Andrea Arnold, they will cover a range of topics such as : 1970s feminist cinema, theory and criticism; experimental cinema; gender and postcolonialism in film; the performance of self and body and documentary and adaptation.
+This module taught by the Department of Art History, Film, and Visual Studies, offers an introduction to ‘women’s cinema’ (films directed by women) from the 1960s to the present.
+Focusing on French, Belgian and British films directed by Agnès Varda, Chantal Akerman, Sally Potter, Claire Denis, Lynne Ramsay and Andrea Arnold, they will cover a range of topics such as: - remove gap before colon 1970s feminist cinema, theory and criticism; experimental cinema; gender and postcolonialism in film; the performance of self and body and documentary and adaptation.

 Two modules offered by the Department of Modern Languages may also be of interest to Erasmus students interested in French and France: